 Gerry is investigating, through narrative inquiry, the experiences of teachers who have identified as having an impairment.
 His study, through the lens of the social model of disability, seeks to recognise teachers with impairments as ‘culturally relevant educators’ and has evoked the question: Is it time for a shift away from teaching about disability to a nuance of teaching with disability?

-Peter is a Ph.D. candidate with disability who is studying the barriers to a person with disability completing an Higher Degree by Research qualification at an Australian University.
+Peter is a PhD candidate with disability who is studying the barriers to a person with disability completing a higher degree by research qualification at an Australian university.
 He is passionate in his belief in social justice, inclusion and diversity.
 He believes in doing what he can to raise awareness of the life of people with disability.